ActiveThis profile is actively maintained

 The bank is part of The Co-operative Banking Group, which also includes The Co-operative Insurance Society (CIS), as well as Britannia and the internet bank smile.
 The Banking Group is in turn part of The Co-operative Group, the UK's largest consumer co-operative.

 In April 2013 an agreement reached with Lloyds Banking Group the previous year to acquire 632 Lloyds branches was abandoned, amidst news of heavy financial losses and a significant downgrade by the ratings agency Moody's.
 Following this, in order to plug a £1.5 billion capital shortfall, 70% of the bank's shares were sold to private investors in November 2013, leaving The Co-operative Group owning the remaining 30% of the shares.
+The Group's shareholding was further reduced to 20% in November 2014.

 The bank is 30% owned by The Co-operative Group, which is owned by its 7 million customer members.
 The remaining 70% is held by private investors, including a number of hedge funds.